Vietnam.vn - Nền tảng quảng bá Việt Nam

 Former Chinese Premier Li Keqiang died of a heart attack on the morning of October 27.
 (Source: Reuters)

-Former Chinese Premier Li Keqiang, who retired earlier this year, died early on October 27 after suffering a sudden heart attack at the age of 68.
-In an official obituary, state media praised Li as “an outstanding leader of the Party and the state” and said his passing was a “great loss” to China.
+Former Chinese Premier Li Keqiang, who retired earlier this year, died early on October 27 after a sudden heart attack at the age of 68.
+In an official obituary, state media praised Li Keqiang as “an outstanding leader of the Party and the State” and stated that his passing was a “great loss” for China.

-Hours after the sad news broke, millions of people took to Chinese social media platforms to pay tribute to the “people’s premier,” a government leader known for his soft-spoken demeanor.
+Hours after the sad news broke, millions of people took to Chinese social media platforms to pay their respects to the “people’s prime minister,” a government leader known for his gentle voice.

-Tao Jingzhou, an international arbitration expert and a classmate of Li Keqiang at Peking University, said he was shocked by the news.
+Tao Jingzhou, an international arbitration expert and classmate of Li Keqiang at Peking University, said he was shocked to hear the news.
 “Keqiang has left us forever.
-He was never idle, always humble and tolerant for the sake of others and the country.
-His passing is really too sudden,” Tao Jingzhou wrote on social media X.
+He was never idle, always humble and tolerant for the benefit of others and the country.
+His passing is truly too sudden,” Tao Jingzhou wrote on social media.

-Jiang Mingan, a law professor at Peking University and a former classmate of Li Keqiang, called the pain of the former Chinese premier's passing "indescribable."
+Jiang Mingan, a law professor at Peking University and a former classmate of Li Keqiang, called the grief over the passing of the former Chinese Premier "indescribable."

-Many people who had met and talked to former Premier Li Keqiang shared photos of him on the social media platform Weibo, including photos of his visit to Sichuan shortly after the region was devastated by a historic earthquake in 2013, or his visit to a hospital in Wuhan in late January 2020.
-He was the first senior Chinese leader to visit the epicenter of Covid-19 when the pandemic broke out.
+Many people who had contact with former Premier Li Keqiang shared photos of him on the social media platform Weibo.
+These included photos documenting his visit to Sichuan shortly after the region was devastated by the historic 2013 earthquake, and his visit to a hospital in Wuhan in late January 2020.
+He was the first high-ranking Chinese leader to visit the epicenter of the Covid-19 pandemic when it first broke out.

-“It warms my heart to recall the moment when Li Keqiang asked medical staff in Wuhan to call home every day,” one social media user wrote.
+"It warms my heart to remember the moment when Li Keqiang asked medical staff in Wuhan to call home every day," one social media user wrote.

-Fluent in English, former Premier Li Keqiang regularly represented China at international events such as the annual China-EU Summit.
-In particular, he built strong relationships with European leaders, notably former German Chancellor Angela Merkel.
+Fluent in English, former Premier Li Keqiang frequently represented China at international events such as the annual China-EU Summit.
+Notably, he cultivated strong relationships with European leaders, most notably former German Chancellor Angela Merkel.

-Several European embassies in China have expressed their condolences.
-On social media X, German Ambassador to China Patricia Flor described former Premier Li Keqiang as “a valuable partner who positively shaped bilateral relations.”
+Several European embassies in China have sent their deepest condolences.
+On social media platform X, German Ambassador to China Patricia Flor described former Premier Li Keqiang as “a valuable partner who positively shaped bilateral relations.”

 Li Keqiang's last meeting with his German counterpart was in November when he hosted Chancellor Olaf Scholz in Beijing.
 "He will always be remembered," Flor wrote.

-In Washington, according to State Department spokesman Matthew Miller, US Secretary of State Antony Blinken sent condolences to the Chinese government and people.
+In Washington, according to State Department spokesman Matthew Miller, U.S. Secretary of State Antony Blinken sent condolences to the government and people of China.

-As the first Chinese premier with a bachelor's degree in law and a doctorate in economics, both from the prestigious Peking University, Li Keqiang is remembered for his leadership of the world's second-largest economy.
+As the first Chinese Prime Minister to hold both a Bachelor of Law degree and a Doctorate in Economics from the prestigious Peking University, Li Keqiang is remembered for his significant contributions to managing the world's second-largest economy.

-During his decade as China's premier, Li Keqiang has steered the world's second-largest economy through a series of storms, from a difficult period due to rising government debt to trade tensions with arch-rival the United States and the Covid-19 pandemic.
+During his decade as China's Premier, Li Keqiang steered the world's second-largest economy through turbulent times, from the difficulties caused by rising government debt to trade tensions with arch-rival the United States and the Covid-19 pandemic.

-He served two five-year terms – the maximum allowed by China’s constitution for the premiership.
-The official obituary praised the former premier for “wholeheartedly supporting the Belt and Road Initiative and the poverty alleviation campaign – championed by President Xi Jinping.”
-Li was also credited for his efforts to balance economic growth and social stability.
+He served two five-year terms – the maximum term allowed by the Chinese constitution for the position of Prime Minister.
+The official obituary praised the former Prime Minister for his “wholehearted support of the Belt and Road Initiative and the poverty alleviation campaign” – initiated by President Xi Jinping.
+Li Keqiang was also credited with efforts to balance economic growth and social stability.

-In his first year as China's premier, Mr. Li pushed an economic policy that foreign media called "Likonomics" - no stimulus, financial deleveraging and structural reform.
+In his first year as China's Premier, Li pushed forward an economic policy that foreign media dubbed "Likonomics"—no stimulus, de-escalation of fiscal leverage, and structural reforms.

-This policy is seen as a remedy for an unbalanced economy with growing government debt and excessive infrastructure investment.
-The idea behind these measures is to trade short-term economic difficulties for long-term benefits.
+This policy was seen as a solution to an unbalanced economy plagued by rising government debt and excessive infrastructure investment.
+The idea behind these measures was to trade short-term economic difficulties for long-term benefits.

-Approachable and pragmatic, former Premier Li Keqiang tirelessly pushed for market-oriented reforms, simplifying government procedures and creating a better business environment for private and foreign companies.
+Approachable and pragmatic, former Premier Li Keqiang tirelessly promoted market-oriented reforms, simplified government procedures, and created a better business environment for private and foreign companies.

-“Former Premier Li Keqiang was committed to market-oriented reforms.
-He was a charismatic truth-teller and a very popular premier,” said Zhu Tian, professor of economics at the China International Business School in Europe.
+Zhu Tian, a professor of economics at the China International Business School in Europe, commented: “Former Premier Li Keqiang committed to market-oriented reforms.
+He was a charismatic truth-teller and a very popular prime minister.”

-In 2013, when Li Keqiang took office as Premier, Beijing adopted historic reforms that gave the market a decisive role in allocating resources.
-This was followed by a detailed and thorough reform roadmap, on which the economy continued to grow steadily for a decade – albeit at a slower average rate (between 5-6%) – and approached the threshold of high-income countries in the world.
+In 2013, when Li Keqiang officially took office as Premier, Beijing implemented historic reforms to allow the market to play a decisive role in resource allocation.
+This was followed by a detailed and thorough reform roadmap, upon which the economy continued to grow steadily for a decade – albeit at a slower-than-average rate (5-6%) – and approached the threshold of high-income countries worldwide.

-Speaking at the National People's Congress in March last year, he declared that “China's open-door policy will not change, nor will the flow of the Yangtze and Yellow rivers be reversed.”
+Speaking at the National People's Congress last March, he declared, "China's open-door policy will not change, just as the flow of the Yangtze and Yellow Rivers will not be reversed."

 window.fbAsyncInit = function() { FB.init({ appId : '277749645924281', cookie : true, xfbml : true, version : 'v4.0' }); FB.AppEvents.logPageView(); }; (function(d, s, id){ var js, fjs = d.getElementsByTagName(s)[0]; if (d.getElementById(id)) {return;} js = d.createElement(s); js.id = id; js.src = "https://connect.facebook.net/vi_VN/sdk.js"; fjs.parentNode.insertBefore(js, fjs); }(document, 'script', 'facebook-jssdk')); function social_stats_for_item(item_url,item_id){$.ajax({url:'https://baoquocte.vn/member.api?act=X19zb2NpYWxfc2F2ZV9hcnRpY2xlX18=&token=19c1d1f 0da7cbda2da6d20d357a7eaf2&url="+item_url+"&type=1&id='+item_id,dataType:'jsonp',type:'GET',success:function(data){}});}(function(d){var js,id='facebook-jssdk';if(d.getElementById(id)){return;}js=d.createElement('script');js.id=id;js.async=true;js.src="https://connect.fa cebook.net/en_US/all.js";d.getElementsByTagName('head')[0].appendChild(js);}(document));window.fbAsyncInit=function(){FB.init({appId:'2 77749645924281',cookie:true,status:true,xfbml:true,oauth:true,version:'v15.0'});FB.api('https://baoquocte.vn/dau-an-cuu-thu-tuong-ly-khac-cuong-nguoi-cheo-lai-nen-kinh-te-trung-quoc-vuot-qua-giong-bao-247846.html','GET',{"fields":"engagement"},function(response){});var getIDItem=$('input[name="__PARAMS_ID_WIDGET"]').val();if(getIDItem!=''){FB.Event.subscribe('edge.create',function(response){social_stats_for_item(response,getIDItem);});}FB.Event.subscribe('edge.remove',function(response){});};